badlydrawnrob/elm-playground/how-to-elm/README.md

 # README

-> The good bits of Elm
+> All the good bits of Elm ... (without `elm-format`)

-> It's a good idea to practice regularly![^1]
+It's better to practice a little and often, otherwise you'll get rusty.[^1]

-1. It forces you to build things without too many dependencies
+1. Elm can be quite low-level sometimes but it removes dependencies
-2. Some low-level detail must be done by the user (js makes you a bit lazy)
+2. While prototyping routes see how much coding you can avoid doing

-These can be a blessing and a curse, as some things might be better with a dedicated package, such as image uploads.
-For that you have to understand what `base64` is and how file uploads work.
+3. Only code up forms if they're (a) simple (b) effective (c) fun

-I'm not using `elm-format` in this repository, as I quite like my _own_ commenting style.
+Elm with Ai is very hit-and-miss at the moment, but (in my rules) I try to reduce coding for the idea validation period; brutalist, minimalist, zen design.
+The API and database seems fine by hand, but it would be remiss to avoid Ai, which is now quite capable of paper-prototyping a UI very quickly.
+This can be tested with live users.

-## Rules
+Elm can later be used to code up an app properly, or outsourcing is an option.
+Certain areas of Elm are not particularly well developed, such as [image uploads](src/File/ImageForm.elm).
+A [cheap image service](https://uploadcare.com/) can be used, but you'll not get the fancy UI (ports maybe).

-> I need to start setting rules for myself ...
+## Rules for myself

-> How do I keep my programs simple?
-What's in?
-What's out?
+> Set a learning frame and some rules for yourself

-1. Is this file the **best practice** way of doing things?
+> What's in?
+What's out?[^2] How do I keep my programs simple?

-2. What format am I using? (custom headings or `elm-format`)
+**Don't repeat yourself** (one is enough, no duplicate examples)

-3. What indentation style am I preferring? (`2` or `4` spaces)
+1. Is this **best practice** to the best of my knowledge?
-4. What's your **learning frame**?
-What's "in"?
-What's "out"?[^2]
+2. Is this something **Ai could do better**?
+Why break my back?[^3]
-5. Could Ai do this quicker/better?
-Use that then!!![^3]
+3. Is there a tool I can use to spead up validation?[^4]
-6. See the [simplicity book](https://pragprog.com/titles/dtcode/simplicity/) and follow it's advice.
+4. Is this the [simplest](https://pragprog.com/titles/dtcode/simplicity/) program I could possibly make?

 ## Build